Wondering how to apply for accommodation, or where to buy essential items for your room? We answer your common questions below.

 You can also find 360° images of our rooms by browsing the albums we have for each location.
 We add new images regularly, so please check back for more.

 The vast majority of our accommodation is prioritised for incoming first year undergraduate students, so postgraduate students are not able to apply for accommodation in our halls in the first instance.

 We offer fixed-term housing contracts which have historically been unsuitable for postgraduate courses, particularly as we cannot accommodate an early September start, which is common on postgraduate courses.
 The contract lengths we offer do not usually cover the length of your average postgraduate course either.
 Also, as our halls of residence are prioritised for first year undergraduates, we have found that the environment in our accommodation is not best suited for postgraduate students and their intense level of study.

 However, our team are still available to support postgraduate students in their search for accommodation.
 We can share a wealth of resources and information on how to begin searching for alternatives in and around the city of Bath.
 If you would be interested in this, please reach out to us and email email@example.com.

 The campus where you'll be studying can sometimes determine which accommodation options you're eligible to apply for.

-Students who'll be studying at Newton Park Campus are eligible to live at all or the accommodation options.
+Students who'll be studying at Newton Park Campus are eligible to live at all of the accommodation options.
 For example, it is common for students who study at Newton Park to live in one of our city locations.

 Students who'll be studying at Sion Hill Campus or Locksbrook Campus (this includes courses taught at City of Bath College, Dartmouth Avenue and The Circus) are eligible to select Charlton Court, Waterside Court, Twerton Mill and Bankside House as one of their preferred options.

-Students who'll be studying a combined subject course that is taught at between multiple campuses are typically eligible to select any of the accommodation options as a preference.
+Students who'll be studying a combined subject course that is taught at multiple campuses are typically eligible to select any of the accommodation options as a preference.